cryptotriv/bot-docs/suspicious-buyer/README.md

 1. Subscribe to New tokens
 2. On a New token signal, scan the contract to make sure it is green 🟢
 3. Check the token chart to see that it is a newly deployed token
-4. Use Ctrl+F with the token contract address to check the history - make sure the token was not botted 🤖
+4. Use Ctrl+F with the token contract address to check the history and note the insider's last purchase price
 5. Wait for the initial dump where snipers exit
 6. If the price goes down to where the insider previously bought or last bought, enter a small position
 7. Exit at some point based on insider activity, profit, or invalidations